8 Requirements to Become a Travel Nurse

 7. Provide References

 Each travel agency will go about this in different ways, but most will require at least two references from a previous hospital.
 They often require a charge nurse or manager.
-Some are done via email, survey, or phone call.
+These can be done via email, survey, or phone call.

 8. Pass a Skills Assessment